 Let’s breakdown each of the features.

 In terms of innovation you’ve got to put Shark on the upper echelon, right up there with Dyson and the DuoClean feature is proof of that.

 The dual brush concept isn’t entirely new.

 In a way Shark copied the concept first used by Dyson in the V6 series.

-The idea here is instead of using a low profile cleaner head that oftentimes result in snow plowing, the roller would actually pull dirt towards the inlet then into the bin.
+The idea here is instead of using a low profile cleaner head that pushes dirt, the roller would actually pull it in.

 Shark took that idea from Dyson and integrated it into their product by combining it with a stiff bristled brush that provides agitation on carpet.